 Are your Pinterest marketing efforts tanking?
 Follow these tried and true solutions when your Pinterest marketing is not working to get things back on track!

-Recently, I polled my free Facebook group and asked for suggestions for my podcast editorial calendar.
+In the past, I have polled my free Facebook group (now closed), our Simple Pin Collective Membership and our SPM team to ask for suggestions for my podcast editorial calendar.
 I create my calendar every six months and don’t like to get too ahead of myself, especially since we’re dealing with a social media platform that can change at any moment.
 I want to always cover solid tips that stand the test of time.

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.